ngxs/store/docs/plugins/form.md

 ```

 ### Form Setup
-In your component, you would implement the a reactive form and
+In your component, you would implement the reactive form and
 decorate the form with the `ngxsForm` directive with the path
 of your state object.
 We are passing the _string_ path to `ngxsForm`.
 The directive uses this path to connect itself to the store and setup bindings.